harjeet-blue/Will_Hero_Game/Will_Hero/README.md

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain sources  ( has all the .java and .fxml files)
 - `lib`: the folder to maintain dependencies
+- `images`: the folder to store all the images
+- `SavedGames`: the folder to store the savedgames ( during serialization )
+- `css`: the folder to maintain all css files

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+- `bin`: the folder maintain binary or exe files (not to worry about this floder only contains compiles files) Meanwhile, the compiled output files will be generated in the `bin` folder by default.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.